MarcB77/Master_Thesis_AI/README.md

 IMPORTANT: This repository is the original version of how it was build in Azure Databricks. <br />
 A SIMPLE WORKING EXAMPLE CAN BE FOUND HERE, FOR A SINGLE-LABEL ATTRIBUTE (PROVIDED WITH A SMALL DATASET).: https://github.com/MarcB77/Master_Thesis_AI_example

+So unfortunately, an example notebook for multi-label classification.
+Can not be provided, because their is no data available.

 Author: Marc Blomvliet <br />
 Master Thesis - Artificial Intelligence - Vrije Universiteit Amsterdam